-How to view your linkedin profile in 2022
+How to view your LinkedIn profile in 2022

-To view your own profile from the LinkedIn homepage, click on the “Me” icon on the top right hand corner, then select “View Profile” from the menu.
+To view your own profile from the LinkedIn homepage, click on the “Me” icon on the top right-hand corner, then select “View Profile” from the menu.
 This should bring you to your profile homepage where you can view and edit your own professional profile.

 If you copy and paste the current URL in your browser’s search input bar while you are at your profile page, this is also your public URL for your LinkedIn profile.

-How to customise your Linkedin profile URL
+How to customize your Linkedin profile URL

 From your profile page, you should see “Edit public profile & URL” in the right rail display.